camelot-dev/camelot/docs/dev/contributing.rst

     $ git push -u origin my-feature

-Now it's time to go to the your fork of Camelot and create a pull request!
+Now it's time to go to the your fork of pypdf-table-extraction and create a pull request!
 You can `follow these instructions`_ to do the same.

 .. _follow these instructions: https://help.github.com/articles/creating-a-pull-request-from-a-fork/